 So these were some of the handy workarounds that should help you fix the RESULT_CODE_MISSING_DATA error in Chrome.
 There are a total of four comprehensive methods that we have shared here.

 Judging by this Google Chrome Support, there seem to be quite a few concerning users that have faced this issue or are still facing it.
-If you are one among them, then this guide should definitely help you out.
+This guide should help you out if you are one among them.